MicrosoftDocs/azure-dev-docs/articles/java/get-started-app-chat-template.md

 * A front-end JavaScript application using the React framework with the Vite build tool.
 * A back-end Java application answers the question.

-The backend `/chat` API steps through the process of getting the intelligent answer:
+The backend `/chat` API steps through the process of getting the answer:
-* Build RAG options: Create a set of options that will be used to generate an intelligent answer.
+* Build RAG options: Create a set of options that will be used to generate an answer.
 * Create approach using RAG options: Use a combination of retrieval-based and generative-based models to create an approach for generating an accurate and natural-sounding response.
 * Run the approach with RAG options and previous conversation: Use the approach and RAG options to generate an answer based on the previous conversation.
 The answer includes information about which documents were used to generate the response.